maxmmyron/os/REPORT.md

 };
 ```

 The process context contains a name for the program (primarily to tell processes apart from one another), a PID, a Parent PID, a 2-bit process status field, and a void pointer to a callback function.
-The callback function is an analog to the process' stack, data section, and text section, and works much the same when running this simplified model in C.
+The callback function is an analog to the process stack, data section, and text section, and works much the same when running this simplified model in C.

 The lack of a priority field is intentional.
 The usage of a round-robin algorithm for scheduling process execution eliminates the need for priority, as all processes receive fairer treatment in terms of CPU time allocation.